Opentrons/opentrons/api/docs/v2/new_pipette.rst

 Pipette Back Compatibility
 ==========================

-Because the Gen 2 pipette behave similarly to the Gen 1 pipettes, if you specify a Gen 1 pipette in your protocol (for instance, ``'p300_single'`` but have a Gen 2 pipette attached (for instance, ``'p300_single_gen2'``), you can still run your protocol.
+Because the Gen 2 pipettes behave similarly to the Gen 1 pipettes, if you specify a Gen 1 pipette in your protocol (for instance, ``'p300_single'``) but have a Gen 2 pipette attached (for instance, ``'p300_single_gen2'``), you can still run your protocol.
 The robot will consider the Gen 2 pipette to have the same minimum volume as the Gen 1 pipette, so any advanced commands have the same behavior as before.

-The P20 Single Gen2 is back-compatible with the P10 Single in this regard.
+The P20 Single GEN2 is back-compatible with the P10 Single in this regard.
 If your protocol specifies a ``'p10_single'`` and your robot has a ``'p20_single_gen2'`` attached, you can run your protocol, and the robot will act as if the maximum volume of the P20 Single Gen2 is 10 μl.

 If you have a P50 Single specified in your protocol, there is no automatic backwards compatibility.
-If you want to use a Gen2 Pipette, you must change your protocol to load either a P300 Single Gen2 (if you are using volumes between 20 and 50 μl) or a P20 Single Gen2 (if you are using volumes below 20 μl).
+If you want to use a Gen2 Pipette, you must change your protocol to load either a P300 Single GEN2 (if you are using volumes between 20 and 50 μl) or a P20 Single GEN2 (if you are using volumes below 20 μl).

-ADDING Tip Racks
+Adding Tip Racks
 ================
 :py:meth:`.ProtocolContext.load_instrument` has one important optional parameter: ``tipracks``.
 This parameter accepts a *list* of tiprack labware objects, allowing you to specify as many